AmpersandTarski/documentation/installation-ampersand/deploying-your-prototype-using-docker.md

 ---
 description: >-
   You can deploy your Ampersand program on any system that runs Docker.
-That could be in the cloud, on your own laptop, on a server in a data center, on your smartphone, you name it.
+That could be the cloud, your Windows laptop, your Macbook, a server in a data center, your smartphone, you name it.
 ---

 # Deploying your Prototype

-## What is the purpose of using Docker?
+## What do you need to understand?

-Docker does everything needed to make your program run.
-It does that automatically, based on recipes and configurations you provide.
-Docker loads the [_**images**_](https://docs.docker.com/get-started/#docker-concepts) it needs from Docker Hub and cashes them in a local Docker repository to prevent reloading every time you compile a new version.
+We use Docker to make your program run on virtually any computer.
+Docker is a popular, automated platform on which your application runs.
+It works with recipes and configurations you provide.
+Docker loads the [_**images**_](https://docs.docker.com/get-started/#docker-concepts) it requires from [Docker Hub](https://hub.docker.com) and cashes them in a local Docker repository to prevent reloading every time you compile a new version.

 Programs run in [_**containers**_](https://docs.docker.com/get-started/#docker-concepts).
 A container is a virtual computer that runs an image.
 Your application may consist of one or more containers.